This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I’d buy your one drink to reserve your seat and eat at the restaurant at the entrance to Puka Beach.
 It’s about a third of the price to what they charge for food from the chair rental shacks.
 Beer is way cheaper than fruit shakes, so why not make that your one drink?

-Our chair rental shack came with free tubes, which Kalyra spent ages floating out on the water on her own.
+Our chair rental shack came with free tubes, which Kalyra spent ages floating out on the clear waters on her own.
 Savannah wasn’t brave enough to do it, but she loved playing in the waves with Kalyra.

 The rest of the time she hung with me on the chairs and had her photo taken by passing Filipinos who adored her blonde hair, blue-eyed look.